Images protected by Greenhouse School Websites

 Democracy and Government

-Year 4:Learn the history of democracy and the concept of justice and leadership
+Year 4 - The history of democracy and the concept of justice and leadership

-Year 6: Learn about their rights and responsibilities in local, national and international contexts
+Year 6 - Rights and responsibilities in local, national and international contexts

 Financial Literacy